 Documents or Information not in the Member’s Control.
 If the Credit Union requires documents or information outside of the member’s control in determining loss mitigation options, the Credit Union will promptly identify those documents and exercise reasonable due diligence in obtaining those documents or information.

-The Credit Union will not deny a complete loss mitigation application solely because it lacks the required documents or information not in the member’s control unless:
+The Credit Union will not deny a complete loss mitigation application solely because it lacks the required documents or information not in the member’s control, unless:

 The Credit Union has exercised reasonable diligence to obtain the required documentation or information, but has been unable to receive anything for 30 days after the Credit Union has evaluated the member for loss mitigation in compliance with Section D above and is unable to determine loss mitigation options.

-The Credit Union has provided written notice to the member that required documentation or information has not been received, the specific documents or information that were needed and that the Credit Union will complete its evaluation of the member for loss mitigation options promptly when those documents or information are received.
+The Credit Union has provided written notice to the member that required documentation or information has not been received, the specific documents or information that were needed, and that the Credit Union will complete its evaluation of the member for loss mitigation options promptly when those documents or information are received.

 Denying Loss Mitigation Applications.
 If the Credit Union denies a complete loss mitigation application more than 37 days before a scheduled foreclosure sale (or at a time when no foreclosure sale is scheduled), the Credit Union will send the member a notice that states: